CurseForgeCommunity/Script-Tools/README.md

 # Script-Tools
 Utility scripts that can be used as helper tools for various purposes

+### All of these script files should be saved or copied to, and then run from, the profile folder to be looked at.

 - **empty-config-finder.bat** - Searches through a Minecraft profile to help find and remove config files which may be corrupted.
 Run it from th main profile folder.
     ([**right click 'save link as' to download** / left click to view](https://raw.githubusercontent.com/CurseForgeCommunity/Script-Tools/main/files/empty-config-finder.bat))